ybce/PalindromeChecker/README.md

 Hello!
 This is a simple REST API using Flask+Python deployed in a kubernetes cluster!
-This is my first time using Flask and Kubernetes so it was exciting for me to learn both these new tools.
-I have used Django before but thought that Flask would be more suited to this project.
+This is my second time using Flask and Kubernetes.

 This file should show how the API was roughly created and eventually deployed.